-The Government’s inquiry into fake news has heard evidence from senior journalism lecturer, Dr Emma L Briant, which shows unsuspecting voters were targeted with deliberately inflammatory messaging during the Brexit referendum
+Parliament’s inquiry into fake news has published evidence from senior journalism lecturer, Dr Emma L Briant, which raises concerns data analytics was used to target voters with deliberately inflammatory messaging during the Brexit referendum.

 Dr Briant, from the Department of Literature, Film, and Theatre Studies, is an expert in propaganda.
 At the end of last year, as part of her research, she interviewed key individuals connected to the leave campaign and Cambridge Analytica, the company now accused of passing on personal information about Facebook users, without their permission.

-Her interviews have been presented to the Digital, Culture, Media and Sport Committee tasked with investigating fake news.
+These interviews and explanatory essays by Dr Briant have been published by the House of Commons Digital, Culture, Media and Sport Committee tasked with investigating fake news.

-In one, Andy Wigmore, Director of Communications for Leave.EU, says he believes the propaganda techniques of the Nazi’s were ‘very clever’ and confirms that exploiting voters concerns about immigration was central to their campaign during the Brexit referendum.
+In one interview published by the Committee, Andy Wigmore, Director of Communications for Leave.EU, says he believes the propaganda techniques of the Nazi’s were ‘very clever’ and confirms that exploiting voters concerns about immigration was central to their campaign during the Brexit referendum.
 He also admits using Cambridge Analytica methods.

-Although Leave.EU never formally hired Cambridge Analytica, Damian Collins, chair of the Committee, says it is clear they benefitted from the company’s work.
+Although Leave.EU never formally hired Cambridge Analytica, Mr Collins said the evidence suggests they benefited from the company’s work.

-“Given the extreme messaging around immigration that was used during the referendum campaign, these statements (from Andy Wigmore) will raise concerns that data analytics was used to target voters who were concerned about this issue, and to frighten them with messaging designed to create an ‘artificial enemy’ for them to act against,” he said.
+Mr Collins said: “Given the extreme messaging around immigration that was used during the referendum campaign, these statements (from Andy Wigmore) will raise concerns that data analytics was used to target voters who were concerned about this issue, and to frighten them with messaging designed to create an ‘artificial enemy’ for them to act against.”